jdesrosiers/resourceful/README.md

 ### Support for OPTIONS requests
 I don't think anyone cares about OPTIONS request support unless they need it for CORS, but it is good to have for HTTP compliance anyway.
-Resourceful gets OPTIONS request support for free by using the silex-cors-provider.
+Resourceful gets OPTIONS request support from the silex-cors-provider.

 ### CORS Support
-Support for CORS is built in automatically via the silex-cors-provider service provider.
+CORS support is provided by the silex-cors-provider service provider.
+To enable CORS support, add the `cors` after middleware to your application.

 Supporting Projects
 -------------------